PaulMcInnis/JobFunnel/readme.md

   - `-md` lets you set a minimum delay value: `funnel -s demo/settings.yaml -d 15 -md 5`
   - `--fun` controls what function is used to calculate delay, where you have the choice of selecting either ``constant`,  `linear`, or `sigmoid` delay: `funnel -s demo/settings.yaml -rcd 15 -md 5 --fun sigmoid`

-  To better understand how to configure delaying, check out [this Jupyter Notebook][delay_jp] I made breaking down how the delaying algorithm works with code and visualizations of how the arguments affect delaying behavior.
+  To better understand how the delaying algorithm works, check out [this Jupyter Notebook][delay_jp] I made breaking it down step by step with code and visualizations included.

 Since this is just a fork I will leave the original description at the bottom, which gives valuable instructions and provides credit to the original creators.
-Also for anyone interestested in Data Science stuff, check out [this other Jupyter Notebook][tfidf_jp] where I did some very rough exploratory analysis and experimentation with building the current implementation of the duplicate filter which uses TF-IDF and Cosine Similarity to achieve our duplicate filtering.
+Also for anyone interested in Data Science stuff, check out [this other Jupyter Notebook][tfidf_jp] where I did some very rough exploratory analysis and experimentation while building the current implementation of the duplicate filter, which uses TF-IDF and Cosine Similarity to detect duplicates.

 __*Note*__: If the scraper seems slow, that is on purpose.
 Delaying is enabled by default and can be turned off, but I HIGHLY recommend not doing that.
 You can try tweaking the delay settings if it seems too slow.